plmwong/librato4net/README.md

 Configuration
 ----------

+Configuration by default can be supplied through the `LibratoSettings` configuration section, by supplying any of the following element attributes:

 * `username` (required) : The username for accessing your Librato account.
 * `apikey` (required) : The API key for accessing your Librato account.
 The API key can be set up under 'Account Settings' / 'All API Tokens' in your Librato account.
 * `sendInterval` (optional) : TimeSpan of how long to wait between sending batched metric messages to Librato.
 Defaults to every 5 seconds.

+Alternatively, you may supply settings through the `appSettings` instead.
+Instead of calling `MetricsPublisher.Start()`, you will have to call
+`MetricsPublisher.Start(settingsSource: SettingsSource.AppSettings)` instead for initialisation.
+The equivalent `appSettings` keys are `Librato.Username`, `Librato.ApiKey` and `Librato.SendInterval`.

 Configuration Example
 ----------------